Talent-Innovation/olrt/README.md

 - `/search` – hybrid full-text + vector search components
 - `/ui` – web interface (search bar, filters, conversational mode)
 - `/examples` – demo queries and sample datasets

+## Security

+If you discover a security vulnerability in this project, please refer to our [Security Policy](./SECURITY.md) for details on supported versions and how to responsibly report issues.

+We encourage the use of **GitHub private vulnerability reporting**.
+Alternatively, you can contact us at **security@talent-innovation.cz**.